What I Wish I’d Known Before Moving to Montreal

 Montreal winters are infamous for good reason

 Coming from the seaside province of Nova Scotia, where winters are long, cold, and wet, we thought we were prepared for the seasonal temperature dip.
-But as we quickly found out, in Montreal that’s more of a plummet.
+But as we quickly found out, in Montreal, it’s more of a plummet.
 In fact, during our first winter in 2015, the temperature in February averaged -15° C. I managed okay, but the next year I spent the fall shopping for garments I would never have considered purchasing in Nova Scotia.
 This included multiple thermal layers, a down jacket, thick snow pants, rubber boots and insulated mittens, all of which left me looking like a cross between an Arctic explorer and a plush toy.
 Still, I was warm.
 My advice?
 Don’t spend even one winter suffering and stock up on gear upon arrival.

 After winters as treacherous as those I’ve just described, a warm summer is more than welcome.
 Be warned, however: Montreal can get blisteringly hot.
-After experiencing some dizzy spells and dehydration after biking the 30 minutes from my home in Notre-Dame-de-Grâce to the Plateau during a 40° heatwave, I realized it’s wiser sometimes to take public transit.
+After experiencing some dizzy spells and dehydration after biking the 30 minutes from my home in Notre-Dame-de-Grâce to the Plateau during a 40°C heatwave, I realized it’s wiser sometimes to take public transit.
 Thankfully, free public pools are peppered throughout the city, so there’s no shortage of places to beat the heat.

 The metro does not run 24/7

 This is my first time living in a city with a subway system (called “the metro” in Montreal) and so of course I planned to take it home on my first big night out in a different part of town.
 Imagine my shock when I discovered at 1:30 a.m., far from home, exhausted and cranky, that the metro was no longer running.
 This was especially surprising considering Montreal is a city renowned for its night-life.
 Thankfully, buses do run all night long.
 Alternatively, you can hail a cab.